UniqueNetwork/unique-docs/source/jsapi.rst

 * CollectionID: ID of the Collection to add admin for
 * TransferFlag: Boolean parameter.
 If True, allows transfers, otherwise token transfers are frozen

+setMetadataUpdatePermissionFlag
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Description**

+Set the permissions for token metadata updates.
+By default, the variable NFT metadata can be updated by a user who owns the token, but this behavior can be changed and set to one of the following:

+* Item_owner: Default, user who owns the token.
+* Admin: Only collection owner and admins can change variable metadata.
+A smart contract may also be made an admin in order to change token properties trustlessly.
+* None: Nobody can update veriable metadata, including the token and collection owner.
+This option is irreversible.
+Once it is set, the variable token metadata becomes permanent in this collection.

+**Permissions**

+* Collection Owner

+**Parameters**

+* CollectionID: ID of the Collection to add admin for
+* PermissionFlag: Permission flag, see description above

 Token Management